RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 to compute to find the best fit line(or plane, in this instance).
 The adjusted $R^2$ of 0.8979 implies that 89.79% of the variation in gas con- sumption can be explained by changes in the real price of gas and real income.
-Then I plot demand curves for gas(consumption as a function of price), at different levels of real monthly income held constant:

-The adjusted $R^{2}$ of 0.8979 implies that 89.79% of the variation in gas con- sumption can be explained by changes in the real price of gas and real income

-Now I use gglot to plot demand curves for gas (consumption as a function of price) at different levels of real monthly income held constant:
+Now I use gglot to plot demand curves for gas (monthly consumption in gal/mo as a function of real price) at different levels of real monthly income held constant:

 {% highlight r %}
 library(ggplot2)